JayStormX8/gitbuilt/README.md

 # gitbuilt
-Marketplace for anyone to create and contribute to world changing companies
+Platform for anyone to create and contribute to world changing companies